-Committees Members Primary Responsibilities # of Meetings in 2018 Technology Committee Mr. Coviello (Chair) Reviewing and making recommendations to the Board on major strategies and other subjects relating to technology Not Applicable.
-Mr. Alves Mr. Graylin •Reviewing the Company's approach to technology-related innovation, including the Company's competitive position and relevant trends in technology and innovation Formed in 2019.
-Reviewing the technology development process to assure ongoing business growth Providing a forum for dialogue on existing and emerging technologies which present opportunities or threats to the Company's strategic agenda
+Committees Members Primary Responsibilities Meetings in 2019 Technology Committee Mr. Coviello (Chair) Reviewing and making recommendations to the Board on major strategies and other subjects relating to technology 2 Reviewing the Company's approach to technology-related innovation, including the Company's competitive position and relevant trends in technology and Mr. Graylin innovation Ms. Zane Reviewing the technology development process to assure ongoing business growth Providing a forum for dialogue on existing and emerging technologies which present opportunities or threats to the Company's strategic agenda